raspberrypilearning/ai-images-on-pi/en/step_3.md

 --- task ---

-Finally, enter a seed number.
+Finally, enter a **seed number**.
 This makes the image generation process reproducible.
 The seed number ensures that the same prompt and settings will produce the same image every time, which is useful for consistency.

 ```bash
 Enter the seed number for your image: 1426396